We partner with bluesign® to understand the environmental impact of our textile manufacturing.

 - Air emissions

-They examine the manufacturing process from raw materials and energy going in – to water and air emissions going out.
-Audit findings are ranked in order of concern, and they suggest ways to reduce consumption, and recommend alternatives to harmful chemicals or processes wherever possible.
-Mills that commit to verifiably adopting their recommendations earn bluesign system partner certification.
+They examine the manufacturing process from raw materials, chemicals and energy going in to water and air emissions going out.
+Audit findings are ranked in order of concern and reviewed with the textile mills, and bluesign suggests ways to reduce consumption of natural resources and recommends alternatives to harmful chemicals or processes wherever possible.
+Textile mills that commit to verifiably adopting their recommendations earn bluesign system partner certification.

 We've made a commitment to source 100% bluesign approved materials for MEC-brand products by 2017.
 A lofty goal?
 Perhaps, when you think of an MEC backpack that's made of dozens of different parts and materials, but we're getting closer to reaching that goal every year.
 To see our progress, check out our latest Annual Report, and look for the bluesign label when you shop for products.